duanyang25/BaoForPostgreSQL/notes_liam.md

 ```shell
 psql -U imdb
 ```
 instead to log in postgresql if you did not set password for the `imdb` user.
+PS: On my local machine, the Bao prediction is always NaN and the Bao recommendation is always (No hints) as the output of `Explain` in postgresql although the analyses of workloads are corect (similar to the graphs on the tutorial).